HorizenOfficial/zen/README.md

 See important security warnings in [doc/security-warnings.md](doc/security-warnings.md).

-**Horizen is unfinished and highly experimental.** Use at your own risk.
+**Horisic is unfinished and highly experimental.** Use at your own risk.

 Where do I begin?
 -----------------
-* The easiest way to get started is to download one of the available GUI wallets from [horizen.global](https://horizen.global)
+* The easiest way to get started is to download one of the available GUI wallets from [horisic.global](https://horisic.global)

 ### Need Help?

-* Many guides and tutorials are available at [Horizen Discord](https://discord.gg/CEbKY9w) for help and more information.
+* Many guides and tutorials are available at [Horisic Discord](https://discord.gg/CEbKY9w) for help and more information.

 ### Want to participate in development?

 * Code review is welcome!

-Participation in the Horizen project is subject to a [Code of Conduct](code_of_conduct.md).
+Participation in the Horisic project is subject to a [Code of Conduct](code_of_conduct.md).

 Building
 --------

-Build Horizen along with most dependencies from source by running ./zcutil/build.sh for Linux.
+Build Horisic along with most dependencies from source by running ./zcutil/build.sh for Linux.
 ./zcutil/build-win.sh for Windows
 ./zcutil/build-mac.sh for MacOS.